 You’ll also want to use team-building activities, like the classic kickoff party.
 Or even a pre-kickoff meet and greet.
 It may seem a bit premature to party at the start of a project, but every milestone on the path to successful project completion needs to be acknowledged.

 When you’re getting to know your team, inquire about what tools they need to get the job done.
 It’s better to have these defined and delivered at the start of the project, so the beginning of the work doesn’t feel like a chaotic swarm of people demanding access to this or that, or worse, sitting idly by because they don’t have the software they need.

 Make sure you select tools that can extend to everyone on the team.
 You’ll want project planning and scheduling features, reporting and project dashboard capabilities, task management, budget tracking and team collaboration features all in one.
 Then, if your team requires specialized tools, those can be added to the core project tool, via API or plugins, so you set up a workspace where all the data and activity is centralized.

 Whether you’re working on a big project or a smaller one, the right online project tools are better to start your project with, versus a handful of disparate spreadsheets or data tools that don’t facilitate easy data sharing and team communication.

-Before you kick off that next project there’s one thing you want to have in order to insure success, and that’s the right tools to do the job more efficiently.
-ProjectManager.com is a collaborative online tool developed with the project leader in mind.
-It’s there for you at every phase of the project, from kickoff to planning and reporting, while also offering you a real-time dashboards so you always know what’s going on with your projects.
+Before you kick off that next project there’s one thing you want to have in order to ensure success, and that’s the right tools to do the job more efficiently.
+ProjectManager is a collaborative online tool developed with the project leader in mind.
+It’s there for you at every phase of the project, from kickoff to planning and reporting, while also offering you a real-time dashboard so you always know what’s going on with your projects.
 Try it for yourself with this 30-day free trial.